How Long Should You Wait Between Coats of Paint?

 Interior Walls

 The drying time and time necessary to wait before applying additional paint coats on interior walls depend on the paint sheen, temperature, and humidity in the room.
-The drying and recoating times for oil-based paints is about 24 hours, while latex or water-based paints need one to two hours to dry and four to six hours before it's safe to apply the next coat.
+The drying and recoating times for oil-based paints is about 24 hours, while latex paints need one to three hours to dry and four to six hours before it's safe to apply the next coat.
 Flat or matte paint sheens will dry faster than higher gloss finishes by up to a couple of hours.

 You can speed up the drying and recoating process by using fans to circulate air and by reducing the room's humidity.
 However, you risk creating unsightly paint bubbles by rushing the process.